THE

 * Ideal Time of the Day – Before the Ceremony and During Sunset

-* Advice – The first look and couples session should be around 60-90 minutes combined.
+* Advice – The first look and couples session should be around 60-minutes combined.
 The first look will take about 10-15 minutes, and the rest of the time will be spent on couples portraits.
-The time should ideally be broken up into an hour before the ceremony and 30 minutes during sunset to capture the beautiful golden hour light.
-Please note, if you have a videographer, depending on there shooting style, this can cut our time by up to half.
-Please ask your videographer how much time they need to thereselves for shooting and plan accordingly.
+The time should ideally be broken up into 45 minutes before the ceremony and 20-30 minutes during sunset to capture the beautiful golden hour light.
+Please note, if you have a videographer they may want additional time to capture specific shots as well.

 Ceremony Details